 Unapproved Third-Party Software

-A third-party program is any file or program that is not a part of the World of Warcraft software, which is used to gain unfair benefit or advantage.
+A third-party program is any file or program that is not a part of the game software, which is used to gain unfair benefit or advantage.
 These unauthorized programs can include the following:

 - Automation programs, also known as bots, which allows the player to automate various aspects of the game.